daguttt/web-scrapper-rails/README.md

 >
 > The app is deployed on Railway.
 You can try it out: [***Deploy link***](https://web-scrapper-rails-production.up.railway.app)

+> [!NOTE]
+> The first time it may not load because the app service and DB containers are set up to sleep if they're idle for a while.
+It should load after couple of attempts.

 ## Tech Stack

 - Rails 7.2.2